rhvrabec/evo-demos/Demos2014/TISensorTag/README.md

 # Developing apps for TI SensorTag made easy

-Mikael Kindborg, Evothings AB

 ## Quickly develop apps for the TI SensorTag

-It can be quite a challenge to program mobile applications for the Internet of Things (IoT) using Bluetooth Low Energy (BLE).
-By using high-level JavaScript libraries, IoT app development can be made more fun and easy.
-In this tutorial, we will have a look at a high-level library for the TI SensorTag, a BLE device that features all sorts of sensors.
+This demo app shows how to quickly create a mobile app for the TI SensorTag using a high-level JavaScript library.
 With this library it is easy to write mobile apps in JavaScript and HTML for the SensorTag.

 ## The TI SensorTag